OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/concepts/chain-ownership.md

 Chain ownership affordance is handled via <a data-quicklook-from='upgrade-executor'>Upgrade Executors</a> contracts.

-Each Orbit chain is deployed with two upgrade executors. — one on the Orbit chain itself, and one on its <a data-quicklook-from='parent-chain'>parent chain.</a> At deployment, the chain's critical affordances are given to the Upgrade Executor contracts.
+Each Orbit chain is deployed with two upgrade executors — one on the Orbit chain itself, and one on its <a data-quicklook-from='parent-chain'>parent chain.</a> At deployment, the chain's critical affordances are given to the Upgrade Executor contracts.

 Some examples: